-Resolutions 1 to 4 are termed ordinary business.
-Resolutions 5 to 9 are termed special business.
+Resolutions I to 4 are termed ordinary business.
+Resolutions 5 and 6 are termed special business.

-J C D PARSONS, COMPANY SECRETARY AorTech International plc Company number SC170071 Weybridge
+I C D PARSONS, ACIS

+AorTech International plc Company number SC170071 Weybridge 12 August 2016

-Recommendation:
+RECOMMENDATION:

-An explanation of the resolutions to be proposed is set out on page 16 of this document.
+An explanation of the resolutions to be proposed is set out on page 14 of this document.
 The Directors consider that all the resolutions to be put to the meeting are in the best interests of the Company and its shareholders as a whole.
 Your Board will be voting in favour of them and unanimously recommends that you do so as well.

-AorTech International Plc.
-DIRECTORS' RESPONSIBILITIES STATEMENT
+AorTech International plc DIRECTORS' RESPONSIBILITIES STATEMENT

-The Directors are responsible for preparing the Strategic Report and Directors' Report, the Annual Report and the financial statements in accordance with applicable law and regulations.
+The Directors are responsible for preparing the Strategic Report and Directors' Report, the Annual Report and the financial statements in

 Company law requires the Directors to prepare financial statements for each financial year.
-Under that law the Directors have elected to prepare the parent company financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and Applicable Laws) and to prepare the Group financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+Under that law the Directors have elected to prepare the parent company financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and Applicable Laws including FRS 101 "Reduced Disclosure Framework") and to prepare the Group financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.
 Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs and profit or loss of the company and group for that period.
 In preparing these financial statements, the Directors are required to: